askeladdk/CCEngine/README.md

 ### Will you make improvements to the games?

 My aim is to emulate the original games as closely as possible, but I do want to make some interface additions such as right-click scrolling, shift-add units to groups, attack-move command, build queues, and better sidebar cameo sorting.
 It will also be possible to define new units and such.

+### Why two games in one engine?

+TD and RA have almost the same engine, though each do have some unique features.
+My goal is to implement all unique features in a single engine.

+**Unique features**
+* TD: New units are delivered by aircraft on the Nod Airstrip.
+* TD: Tiberium damages and kills infantry.
+* TD: Visceroids appear on some maps.
+* TD: The Nod campaign ending (choose which landmark to unleash the Ion Cannon on).
+* TD: Hovercraft can only move horizontally and vertically and shows transported units on top.
+* TD: Gunboat can only move horizontally without stopping while firing missiles.
+* TD: SAM Site popup before firing animation.
+* TD: Obelisk laser graphical effect.
+* RA: The Chronosphere and Iron Curtain superweapons.
+* RA: Larger maps (128x128 vs 64x64) and more players (4 vs 8).
+* RA: Destroyable bridges.
+* RA: Cruiser is the only unit in both games that has two turrets.
+* RA: Tesla weapon graphical effect.